ceever/PCManFM-Qt-Context-Menu/README.md

 * "Desktop (shortcut)": Inspired by Windows and probably missed by many people that switch to Linux.
 It handles files and folders.
 * "Email (attachment)": Inspired by https://github.com/stefonarch/custom-actions .
 Modified so it can handle several files, directories and symbolic link directories - all is attached.
 The relevant script requires perl.
 Unfortunately, this was the only way to produce proper url-encoded file-path names.
 The program urlencode itself does not handle umlauts properly.
 * 7z archive": Uses maximal compression, see script.
 Script not that nice, because we have to cover for file names with spaces and the input input list.

+**Extract here** (extract_here.sh):
+* Since LXQt does not support the "Extract here" option for all kinds of types of archives.
+* This extracts extracts everything 7z (command line) supports.
+* It is quick and dirty, and does not support passwords.
+* It also has a 10 sec timeout (to act on a stuck 7z)—in case your archive is too large, this needs to be adjusted.
+* In case you are happy with the already existing "Extract here" of your file browser, you can exclude these cases by reducing the mimetypes in the action file.

 **Can I use these actions to modify the context menu on the LXQt Desktop?**
 * Yes, this is indeed possible!